Do you have health insurance for Canada?

 Northwest Territories

-If you are residing in the Northwest Territories, please contact the NWT Health Care Plan directly to confirm eligibility for healthcare coverage.
+If you reside in the Northwest Territories, please contact the NWT Health Care Plan directly to confirm your eligibility for healthcare coverage, as there is no available information online regarding whether the coverage continues on Maintained Status.

 Nova Scotia